 Pat

-Hi Susan, my name is Gary.
+Hi Katrin, my name is Gary.
 My question is what type of grow light to use for a Queen Palm that I had to bring indoors from the cold unpredictable winter weather here in the northeast?
 I like your informative site.
 I’m not a Twitter guy, l work 6pm-4:30am.

 where can we find the list and photo’s of palm trees that fit in our space and grow a bit slow (so that they will continue to fit?